 Minecraft has been carefully designed to provide a complete open-world experience to its player base.
-You have a multitude of options to do whatever you want in the game.
+You have many options to do whatever you want in the game.
 However, can the same be said for the in-game NPCs like Villagers?

-As it turns out, it’s possible for Villagers in Minecraft to climb Ladders.
+As it turns out, Villagers in Minecraft can climb Ladders.
 However, they’re programmed to ignore such areas and pathfind towards other places instead.
-Needless to say, they will climb ladders if all other paths are closed.
+They will climb ladders if all other paths are closed.

-That being said, the possibility of Villager pathfinding to a Ladder is so minuscule that it’s hard to add it to the equation.
-Therefore, it’s recommended you know how the mechanic works in its essence.
+The possibility of Villager pathfinding to a Ladder is so minuscule that adding it to the equation is hard.
+Therefore, you should know how the mechanic works in its essence.

 Ladders in Minecraft

 As the name might suggest, these ladders are solid block structures that are generally used for climbing vertical distances.
 They’re key in the early portions of the game and can be placed on almost all forms of blocks.

 Furthermore, they can also be used to cushion a player’s impact after a free fall.
 This is because falling on a ladder causes your falling speed to be reset to descend from a ladder.
 As you would expect, there is no falling damage at that speed, so you come out unscathed.

 The climbing mechanic in a ladder works a tad differently than one might expect.
 For example, the jump button ascends the player instead of the usual movement keys.
 Consequently, the horizontal motion will eject a player from the ladder block after a while.

 That being said, the ascent and descent speeds of the ladder remain constant in most cases.
 Therefore, normal actions like consuming foods or blocking are not affected.

 The Villagers are programmed to stay close to a village at most times.
 However, there have been instances where they might wander around.
 These mobile NPCs can pathfind pretty well around certain obstructions.